mariolukas/HydraPlay/README.md

 # About HydraPlay
 HydraPlay is a multiroom audio server with web client which can control multiple Mopidy instances controlled by a Snapcast installation.
 Hydraplay consists of two components.
-A server whichi written in Python.
-The server generates all the needed configs and starts all Mopidy and Snapcast instances.
+A server which is written in Python.
+The server generates all the needed configs and starts the [Mopidy](https://mopidy.com/) and [Snapcast](https://github.com/badaix/snapcast) instance(s).

 HydraPlay was inspired by a project i have seen on [Youtube](https://www.youtube.com/watch?v=Lmr58F8gSs8&t=100s) by Ryan Detzel.